ProtoLife/daptics-api/pydocmd/graphql_api.md

 <td valign="top"><a href="#usercreated">UserCreated</a></td>
 <td>

-Create an unverified user account.
-The account's email address must be verified before it is activated.
+Create an unconfirmed user account.
+The account's email address must be confirmed before it is activated.

 </td>
 </tr>